kurd-cc/kurdish-numbers-to-words/README.md

 - One million is milyon.
 - From one milyon to less than one billion works the same way as thousands (the 5's rule included)
 - One billion is milyar
-- More than 1 billion will be spelled a number by number<br>
+- More than 1 billion will be spelled a number by number
+- The same rules applies for the Sorani version <br>
 Most of these rules are from: [Of Languages and Numbers](https://www.languagesandnumbers.com/how-to-count-in-northern-kurdish/en/kmr/)